yoranjj/personal.www/README.md

 Old node.js project that I still use.
 Essentially a post `/upload` endpoint screenshot uploader and hoster for personal use.
-Converts image file names to random 24 byte characters and has simple .env api key auth.
+Converts image file names to random 24 byte characters and has simple process .env api key auth.
 Also serves the `/dist` folder which is a simple webpage on port `:80`.